 Your organization may be subject to interest and penalty charges if it files a late return or fails to pay tax when due.
-Generally, the organization is not required to include interest and penalty charges on Form 990-T because the IRS can figure the amount and bill the organization for it.
+Generally, the organization isn't required to include interest and penalty charges on Form 990-T because the IRS can figure the amount and bill the organization for it.

 Interest.
-Interest is charged on taxes not paid by the due date even if an extension of time to file is granted.
-Interest is also charged on penalties imposed for failure to file, negligence, fraud, substantial valuation misstatements, and substantial understatements of tax from the due date (including extensions) to the date of payment.
+Interest is charged on taxes not paid by the original due date for the return even if the organization uses Form 8868 to request an automatic extension of time to file.
+Interest is also charged on penalties imposed for failure to file, negligence, fraud, substantial valuation misstatements, and substantial understatements of tax from the due date (including extension) to the date of payment.
 The interest charge is figured at the underpayment rate determined under section 6621.

 Late filing of return.
-An organization that fails to file its return when due (including extensions of time for filing) is subject to a penalty of 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
-The minimum penalty for a return that is more than 60 days late is the smaller of the tax due or \$135.
+An organization that fails to file its return when due (including extension of time for filing) is subject to a penalty of 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
+The minimum penalty for a return that is more than 60 days late is the smaller of the tax due or \$210.
 If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if you meet reasonable-cause criteria.
-Do not include an explanation when you file your return.
+Don't include an explanation when you file your return.

 Late payment of tax.
-The penalty for late payment of taxes is usually 1⁄2 of 1% of the unpaid tax for each month or part of a month the tax is unpaid.
-The penalty cannot exceed 25% of the unpaid tax.
-If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if vou meet reasonable-cause criteria.
-Do not include an explanation when you file your return.
+The penalty for late payment of taxes is usually ^{1/2} of 1% of the unpaid tax for each month or part of a month the tax is unpaid.
+The penalty can't exceed 25% of the unpaid tax.
+If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if you meet reasonable-cause criteria.
+Don't include an explanation when you file your return.

 Estimated tax penalty.
-An organization that does not make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
-Generally, an organization is subject to this penalty if its tax liability for the tax year is \$500 or more and it did not make estimated tax payments of at least the smaller of its tax liability for the tax year or 100% of the prior year's tax.
+An organization that doesn't make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
+Generally, an organization is subject to this penalty if its tax liability for the tax year is \$500 or more and it didn't make estimated tax payments of at least the smaller of its tax liability for the tax year or 100% of the prior year's tax.
 See section 6655 for details and exceptions.

 Form 2220, Underpayment of Estimated Tax by Corporations, is used by corporations and trusts filing Form 990-T to see if the organization owes a penalty and its amount.
-Generally, the organization is not required to file this form because the IRS can figure the amount of any penalty and notify the organization.
-However, even if the organization does not owe the penalty, you must complete and attach Form 2220 if either of the following applies.

-- The annualized income or adjusted seasonal installment method is used. - The organization is a "large organization" computing its first required installment based on the prior year's tax.
+Generally, the organization isn't required to file this form because the IRS can figure the amount of any penalty and notify the organization.
+However, even if the organization doesn't owe the penalty, you must complete and attach Form 2220 if either of the following applies. • The annualized income or adjusted seasonal installment method is used.The organization is a "large organization" computing its first required installment based on the prior year's tax.

-If you attach Form 2220, check the box on Form 990-T, line 46, and enter the amount of any penalty on this line.
+If you attach Form 2220, check the box on Form 990-T, line 47, and enter the amount of any penalty on this line.